Polly Ely, president of Gary's Widows Inc., wants to get one thing straight.

 Mrs. Ely's grandson Gary Rains, for whom the club was named, was captain of an ambulance crew in Sykesville.
-His station needed a defibrillator, or "thumper," which is used to restart the heart of someone in cardiac arrest.
+His station needed a defibrillator, or "thumper," which is used to start the heart of someone who has gone into cardiac arrest.

 Now, the widows concentrate on helping South Carroll's poor.

 "About five years ago we just decided that that was more important now," Mrs. Ely said.